hedgedoc/hedgedoc/docs/content/how-to/develop/setup.md

 ## Installing the dependencies

-Because we use pnpm workspaces, pnpm collects the dependencies of all packages automatically in one central top-level `node_modules` folder.
+Because we use pnpm workspaces, pnpm collects the dependencies of all packages automatically.
 To install the dependencies execute `pnpm install` at the top level of the cloned repository.
 Execute this command ONLY there.
 There is no need to execute the install-command for every package.
 It's important to use [pnpm][pnpm].
 We don't support `npm`, `yarn` or any other package manager and using anything else than pnpm won't work.

+Most dependencies end up in the central top-level `node_modules` directory, but not all of them.
+A package also gets its own `node_modules` directory when it needs a different version of a dependency than the one hoisted to the top level.
+For example `commons` requires `js-yaml` 5 while the top level has version 4, so it gets a local copy.
+On top of that, every package that depends on another workspace package gets a `node_modules/@hedgedoc/` directory holding symlinks to it, which is how `backend` finds `commons` and `database`.

+This is worth knowing when reading `backend/docker/Dockerfile`: the production image cannot simply copy the top-level `node_modules`, it has to copy the workspace-local ones as well.

 ## Create the configuration